LeetCube/GitCube/pr/vsc.md

 git push --force-with-lease
 ```

-confirm your branch is correct by checking pr `#`
+confirm your branch is correct by checking PR `#`

-19. on gh branches page, you should see your branch and `main` are the same
+19. on GitHub branches page, you should see your branch and `main` are the same

 ![](figs/vsc/19_synced.png)

-## Now you've opened your 1st pr!
+## Now you've opened your 1st PR!